Can cats eat raw chicken?

 There are risks involved with feeding your feline raw chicken.

-There are two big risks you face when giving raw chicken to cats:
+The two main risks you face when giving raw chicken to cats:

 There are four main parasites that are involved that can be very serious for your cat.
 These parasites are salmonella, E Coli, listeria, and campylobacter.